Patient education: Should I have a screening test for Down syndrome during pregnancy? (Beyond the Basics)

 Why might I choose not to have a screening test? — These are some of the reasons that a woman might choose NOT to have screening:

-- Since I know I would never have a diagnostic test, even with only a small risk of a miscarriage, I do not want to have a screening test.
+●Because I am certain I would never have a diagnostic test, even with only a small risk of a miscarriage, I do not want to have a screening test.

-- I want to know for sure if the developing baby has Down syndrome, so I am having a diagnostic test (eg, chorionic villus sampling [CVS] or amniocentesis) rather than a screening test.
-(See "Patient information: Chorionic villus sampling (Beyond the Basics)" and "Patient information: Amniocentesis (Beyond the Basics)".)
+●I want to know for sure if the developing baby has Down syndrome, so I am having a diagnostic test (eg, chorionic villus sampling [CVS] or amniocentesis) rather than a screening test.
+(See "Patient education: Chorionic villus sampling (Beyond the Basics)" and "Patient education: Amniocentesis (Beyond the Basics)".)

 Some common myths about screening for Down syndrome — Some of the reasons women decide whether or not to have screening are based on incorrect information, such as: